Weather, Writing, and Truth

 -Cardinal John Henry Newman

-Nevertheless, embracing the uncontrollable weather in Switzerland has been a freeing experience for me because it has given me the opportunity to not only confront other things in my life, but also people, who simply cannot and should not be controlled.
+Nevertheless, embracing the uncontrollable weather in Switzerland has been a freeing experience for me because it has allowed me to confront other things in my life and people who simply cannot and should not be controlled.
 And this has left me with a glaring truth.
-Not only do I have less control than what I think, but the very same things and people who I can’t control simply don’t care.
+Not only do I have less control than what I think, but the same things and people I can’t control don’t care.
 They are not concerned about my existence.

 What a gift to my soul.

 I have always been drawn to writing.
-Every empty page offers me the canvas to probe my past for understanding while at the same time juxtapose my present day realities to a glimmer of authenticity.
-All while still holding onto to hope as I daydream about my unknown future.
-In short, it is an activity that helps me make sense out of my life.
-That is, if I am open to a larger truth.
+Every empty page offers me the canvas to probe my past for understanding while simultaneously juxtaposing my present-day realities with a glimmer of authenticity.
+All while still holding onto hope as I daydream about my unknown future.
+In short, it is an activity that helps me make sense of my life.
+That is if I am open to a larger truth.

-An objective truth that is not concerned about what I think is right, or how things should be, or what my feelings are, or what I think is fair.
-And like the weather, when my relationship to this objective truth is not interested in controlling it, rather, be captivated and transformed by it, the writing becomes satisfied for what it is within itself.
-Subsequently the writing is not concerned about anything else.
-It is not concerned about the number of likes on Facebook.
+An objective truth is not concerned about what I think is right, how things should be, my feelings, or what I think is fair.
+And like the weather, when my relationship to this objective truth is not interested in controlling it, but rather, being captivated and transformed by it, the writing becomes satisfied for what it is within itself.
+Subsequently, the writing is not concerned with anything else.
+It is not worried about the number of likes on Facebook.
 It is not concerned about financial gain.
-It is not concerned about self-satisfaction.
-Rather, its sole purpose is to explore and be transformed by a deeper objective truth.
+It is not worried about self-satisfaction.
+Instead, its sole purpose is to explore and be transformed by a more profound objective truth.

 With nothing more important than my relationship to truth.